We will use your records to:

 We will only ever share information with the relevant authorities in connection with the safety and security of patients and staff and will not share with any other third parties.

 Visitors to the practice have the right to request to see images of themselves on CCTV as part of a request made under the privacy legislation.
 Like all subject access requests, it must be made in writing.
-There may be a charge made for this service.

 We have followed the CCTV guidelines produced by the Information Commissioners’ Office.